 The Monal is best described as a larger version of the Tragopan V6 that includes a rain cover and removable floor as standard.
-The larger size can be used to house a second photographer, and for that there are two side-by-side lens openings on both of the longer sides of the blind.
+The larger size can be used to house a second photographer, and for that, there are two side-by-side lens openings on both of the longer sides of the blind.
 Or, you can simply use the additional space to sleep in or store more equipment.

 Fully packed with all the accessories, the Monal V2 weighs quite a bit more than the base weight of the Tragopan, but you can lower that weight considerably if you don’t need the floor, the rain cover or all of the various window accessories, of which there are many!
-There are a total of ten different removable window covers of various types, and once you know what you prefer to use, it’s easy to leave some of those behind.
+There are a total of ten different removable window covers of various types, and once you know what you prefer to use, it’s easy to leave some of that behind.

-For me the Monal was an easy choice.
-I wanted to be able to use it in snow in the winter, so the built-in (but removable) floor was essential to keep everything dry.
-While you can add a floor to the Tragopan V6 using the vestibule, it requires guying out with a line on one end, and in deep snow I think that could be annoying.
+For me, the Monal was an easy choice.
+I wanted to be able to use it in the snow in the winter, so the built-in (but removable) floor was essential to keep everything dry.
+While you can add a floor to the Tragopan V6 using the vestibule, it requires guying out with a line on one end, and in deep snow, I think that could be annoying.
 Also, once you add the Vestibule weight and price to the Tragopan V6, you are getting close to the Monal V2 anyway.
 Add a rain cover to the Tragopan and, as I explained earlier, it actually becomes cheaper to just buy the Monal.

-Setup time for the Monal and Tragopan is identical since they both use the same clever hub design.
+The setup time for the Monal and Tragopan is identical since they both use the same clever hub design.
 Simply pull up on the hub and the whole thing pops up in a few seconds.
 I love this feature!
 Once the main body of the blind is erect, the rain cover is attached by clips on each corner and 4 poles to provide the small awnings that stick out over the lens holes.

-In hot weather the Monal can be vented easily by either lifting the 6 window covers, opening the full size doors on each end or installing the optional screen door accessory that also works on the Tragopan V6.
-While that adds air flow, take note that it will be open season for the bugs!
-Certainly where I live in Northern Canada, I’ll have to make the usual bug protection preparations if I plan on venting the blind.
+In hot weather the Monal can be vented easily by either lifting the 6 window covers, opening the full-size doors on each end or installing the optional screen door accessory that also works on the Tragopan V6.
+While that adds airflow, take note that it will be open season for the bugs!
+Certainly, where I live in Northern Canada, I’ll have to make the usual bug protection preparations if I plan on venting the blind.

 If you need the added space, either for a friend, sleeping or more gear, the Monal V2 is the choice for you.

 The Grouse V+ is a pop-up tent that can be set up in a matter of seconds.
 Just pull it from the bag and the tension in the metal hoops will take care of the rest.
 There is one main shooting window with the usual variety of lens sleeves, but openings on the other three sides would also permit shooting if your subject surprised you by coming from a different direction.
 A large screen door on one side can help with ventilation on a hot day, which is necessary because there are no vents on the top of the blind.
-A ground level zipper allows tripod usage with the one main window, and low level shooting.
+A ground-level zipper allows tripod usage with the one main window and low-level shooting.

 At only $189, this blind represents excellent value for money.
 The main downside is the higher packed weight (9lbs) than the Tragopan V6, the Hokki or even the Monal V2 if you leave behind some of the accessories.
 The slightly more awkward round shape of the packed blind is also worth consideration.
-All other Tragopan blinds are packed into standard tubular shaped bags like a normal tent, which makes them easier to attach to the side or bottom of a photo pack.
+All other Tragopan blinds are packed into standard tubular-shaped bags like a normal tent, which makes them easier to attach to the side or bottom of a photo pack.

 It’s clear that the other Tragopan blinds provide advantages over the Grouse V+, but there are still good reasons why you might choose this one.
 Firstly, the price represents excellent value for money so it would be a great choice if you have a limited budget.
 Secondly, you may want a second blind as well as one of the other more complex ones.
-For example, despite already owning the Monal V2, I can see my myself potentially buying a Grouse V+ one day to have something simple to pop up in my yard to photograph birds, or to have something that I can keep in the car “just in case”.
+For example, despite already owning the Monal V2, I can see myself potentially buying a Grouse V+ one day to have something simple to pop up in my yard to photograph birds, or to have something that I can keep in the car “just in case”.